 Tests for Colorectal Cancer

 Colorectal cancer is often found after symptoms appear, but most people with early colorectal cancer don’t have symptoms of the disease.
-This is why it’s important to get the recommended screening tests (described in Colorectal Cancer Prevention and Early Detection) before any symptoms develop.
+This is why it’s important to get screened for colorectal cancer (see American Cancer Society Recommendations for Colorectal Cancer Early Detection before any symptoms develop.

 If your doctor finds something suspicious during a screening exam, or if you have possible symptoms of colorectal cancer, your doctor will recommend exams and tests to find the cause.